A Beloved Tourist Town and Its Communities

 Finally, we are praying for these communities and all of the families that were affected by this tragedy.
 We wish you all the best and look forward to seeing the beautiful town of Gatlinburg and Pigeon Forge with all its glory again very soon.
 We look forward to taffy at the Ole Smoky Candy Kitchen and walking the street of downtown Gatlinburg to the Ripley’s Aquarium of the Smokies once more.
 God Bless you all!

-This page contains affiliate links which help support the production of this magazine.
-As an Amazon Associate I earn from qualifying purchases.
+This page contains affiliate links that help support the production of this magazine.